 - booking is via a locked gate

-- high clearance 4WD vehicles are required and camper trailers are permitted
+- high clearance 4WD vehicles are required to access campground 1 and 2, and camper trailers are permitted

 - only 1 booking per campsite